-Abstract- The More Electric Aircraft (MEA) engine, with electrical machines on both HP and LP shafts, makes it possible to transfer power electrically from one spool to another.
+Abstract- The More Electric Aircraft (MEA) nad , with electrical machines on both HP and LP shafts and the advancements in power electronics, makes it possible to transfer power electrically from one spool to another.
 Preliminary results have shown considerable improvement in turbofan performance in terms of fuel consumption, engine stability and compatible thrust with flight mission.
-In order to prove the concept of power exchange between shafts, it is essential to design a subscale system to emulate the more electric engine (MEE).
+In order to proof the concept of power exchange between shafts it is essential to design a subscale system to emulate the more electric engine (MEE).
 This paper describes the layout of the experimental system to emulate the MEE to study the idea of power exchange between shafts through a single dc bus architecture.

-Keywords-Engine Emulator, Power Exchange, More Electric Aircraft (MEA)
+Keywords-Engine Emulator, power exchange, More Electric Aircraft (MEA)